krilangs/FYS4150/Project3/README.md

 - main.cpp: contains the rest of the programming that runs the integration functions and the code calculations The code was both run in a terminal window and directly in the QT Creator.

-Folder "Report" contains the final report as .pdf and .tex format.
+Folder "Report" contains the final report as .pdf and .tex format, and a bibtex file with the references.